ArohiBansal/Meme-O-Mantle/README.md

 Unlike traditional launchpads, Meme-o-Mantle will support a wide array of assets beyond memecoins, including unique content and other blockchain-based resources.

 ### Deployment on Mantle:
-We are deploying Meme-o-Mantle on the Linea chain to leverage its unique capabilities and performance.
+We are deploying Meme-o-Mantle on the Mantle chain to leverage its unique capabilities and performance.
 Mantle features will enhance our platform's efficiency and scalability, providing a robust environment for our launchpad.

 ### Advanced Analytics with Chainsight:
 To provide actionable insights and real-time monitoring, we will integrate Chainsight into our platform.
 This will allow users to track transactions, analyze network performance, and gain valuable insights into blockchain activities.

 ## Our vision
-Meme-o-Mantle aims to be the go-to platform for community-driven projects on Ethereum.
-By combining powerful tools for asset management, integration with the Nero chain, and in-depth analytics with the help of Chainsight, we strive to create a comprehensive and user-centric launchpad experience.
+Meme-o-Mantle aims to be the go-to platform for community-driven projects on Mantle.
+By combining powerful tools for asset management, integration with the Mantle chain, and in-depth analytics with the help of Chainsight, we strive to create a comprehensive and user-centric launchpad experience.